-The European Court of Justice (CJEU) issued within a few weeks a decision on Google’s right to be forgotten and the other on Facebook on the removal of illegal content that open up interesting questions about how territoriality should be managed on the internet.
+The European Court of Justice (CJEU) issued within a few weeks a decision on Google’s right to be forgotten and the other on Facebook on the removal of illegal content that opens up interesting questions about how territoriality should be managed on the Internet.

 The Google case on the right to be forgotten

 I already discussed the Google case in a previous article.
 The CJEU held that, as a general rule, following a request to exercise the right to be forgotten under European data protection law, search engines are not required to de-index all worldwide versions of their own search engine, but only EU versions and to discourage European users from using non-EU versions.

 The Facebook case on the removal of illegal contents

 A different position was taken by the European Court of Justice on a matter relating to Facebook, and the obligation under the eCommerce Directive of the so-called hosting providers (for example, websites hosting their users’ content such as social media) to remove content published by their users declared illegal by a court.
 In this case, the CJEU has taken a very protective stance on users’ rights, providing that hosting providers such as Facebook must remove worldwide all identical content with content equivalent to that declared illegal.

 An obligation to remove content worldwide will have to take into account the limitations imposed by international law and, for example, will have to weigh the compatibility with the principle of freedom of speech.
 However, in the two decisions, the Court has taken substantially different positions on issues that, in both cases, may have a negative effect on the reputation of individuals, as a result of the ubiquity of the Internet.

 My view on Google vs. Facebook cases before the CJEU